-Additional considerations related to the measurement of accounts and loans receivable acquired in a business combination depend on whether the buyer has adopted ASC 326.
-Additional information about ASC 326 is provided in Section 10.3.2.
-Additional considerations related to the measurement and subsequent accounting for accounts and loans receivable acquired in a business combination are discussed in Section 10.3.3 (when the buyer has not adopted ASC 326) and Section 10.3.4 (when the buyer has adopted ASC 326).
-Section 10.3.5 discusses the practical issue of acquiring accounts and loans receivable in a business combination resulting in the buyer having mixed bases in the accounts and loans receivable reflected in its consolidated financial statements.
+In 2016, the FASB issued ASU 2016-13, which was codified in ASC 326.
+Among other things, ASC 326 addresses how a buyer should measure accounts and loans receivable acquired in a business combination.
+Additional considerations related to the measurement and subsequent accounting for accounts and loans receivable acquired in a business combination are discussed in Section 10.3.2, which discusses the practical issue of acquiring accounts and loans receivable in a business combination resulting in the buyer having mixed basis in the accounts and loans receivable reflected in its consolidated financial statements.